Sentient-Network/walletname-chrome-extension/README.md

 ![Wallet Name Resolver Tile](http://i.imgur.com/WZgER2U.png)
 </center>

-Netki’s *Wallet Name Resolver* works with all web based blockchain and bitcoin wallets.
+Netki’s *Wallet Name Resolver* works with web based wallets supporting bitcoin and numerous other blockchain based digital currencies and assets.
 Now you can quickly and easily move money between wallets by using a **Wallet Name** instead of a complicated wallet address.

 Why have:

 <font color="#dc3333">1CpLXM15vjULK3ZPGUTDMUcGATGR9xGitv</font>

-When you can have an *easy to remember* Wallet Name like:
+When you can have an *easy to remember*, *easy to share* Wallet Name like:

 <font color="#2dca13">**batman.tip.me**</font>